 Inspired by AIM’s “survival schools” in Minneapolis, the Indian Community School revolved around a historically and culturally-relevant curriculum for Native youth.
 In addition, the school encouraged collaboration with the local indigenous community, attracted teachers and volunteers from Wisconsin reservations and Native students at UWM, and flourished under the directorship of Dorothy LePage (Menominee).
 As LePage put it, parents sent “their children [here]…to learn about their Indian heritage.”
 However, beginning in 1978, the Indian Community School faced chronic financial shortages that forced it to move into the derelict Bartlett Avenue School (2964 N. Bartlett Avenue) in 1980.
 Because fiscal troubles remained persistent, the school eventually closed its doors in 1983.

 Yet this did not deter indigenous leadership, led by women like Loretta Ford (Ojibwe), who found the means to sell the Bartlett Avenue location and then purchase the former site of Concordia College (3134 W. State Street), where the Indian Community School reopened in January 1987.
 To prevent financial instability, the board negotiated with the Forest County Potawatomi for a twenty-year lease that was finalized in 1990.
 The tribe agreed to pay operating expenses for the school in exchange for land in the Menomonee River Valley where Potawatomi Hotel & Casino is located today.
-In 1999, the board purchased land in the town of Franklin, where construction on a new school building began in 2005.
+In 1999, the board purchased land in Franklin, where construction on a new school building began in 2005.
 The Indian Community School opened its doors for the 2007 school year at 10405 W. St. Martins Road, where today it provides tuition-free education to students from fifteen different tribal backgrounds, offers instruction in three Native languages, and “develops the skills and knowledge to sustain a healthy balance of American Indian culture, academic achievement, and a sense of identity.”

 - ^ Indian Community School Weekly Report, vol. 41, issue 23 (February 20, 2014): 1; Yvonne Kaquatosh, “‘We Are Home’: Ceremony Held at New Milwaukee Indian Community School,” Kalihwisaks: Official Newspaper of the Oneida Tribe of Indians of Wisconsin (Oneida, WI), September 13, 2007, p.
 5A.